 I’ve worked hard the last couple of years to get some books published, I’m thinking of them as there were “the first five,” and now there is “the magnificent seven.”
 I also have stories in three print anthologies, and I’m going to get those linked up with cover pictures, as well as having been published thirteen times various places online during the last six years.
 In the spring of 2018, I hope to release another collection of poetry, tentatively titled “Thelxiepeia”.
 After that, well I wouldn’t say what was next even if I had figured that out.
 I am a prolific writer, and that has always been the case.
 Even when I think I’m not really writing much, I’m always really writing something.
 I had a tremendous back catalogue of manuscripts, books, to publish.
 “Thelxiepeia” is work that was composed from 2011 to 2012 or thereabouts, so I’m getting closer to being caught up.

 The books I’ve released in the last week, “Gold Mine” and “Maybelline Raven and The Wolf”, both came out of a nervous breakdown that began in 2008.
 Fact is, I’ve gotten a lot of writing, stories, out of that breakdown though I’d just as soon not got through anything like that again.
-“Gold Mine” is really, I think, something that was written, compiled, jammed together, like a panic attack during a panic attack in 2009.
+“Gold Mine” is really, I think, something that was written, compiled, jammed together, like a panic attack and during a panic attack in 2009.
 That book was very much the moment at the beginning of an avalanche.
 The title “Gold Mine” came out of some remembered fragment that life experiences are a writer’s gold mine, to which I thought “go mine your own business,” and then thinking that I might have thrown a gold mine worth of writing into a fire.
 “Maybelline Raven and The Wolf” was written during the first months of 2014, when I was recovering from the worst of it all and really at the beginning of sorting things out.
 Most people cannot put their house back in order in the middle of the storm.
 I’ve said before that much of my work is catharsis in that it is something of a coping mechanism, as much as it is a way to dream, it is also a way to understand things, to reason things out in some way, and sometimes, it’s very much a way to get rid of the poison.
-I’ve written some horror stories that aren’t anything I want to read, writing horror was way outside of my comfort zone as a writer, so if someone tells me they don’t like horror, I can respond honestly that I understand that completely.
-I’ve also used the “input/output” analogy on that one, the world isn’t always a nice place, all my experiences in this life haven’t been good, sometimes the writing is way to git rid of bad emotions or baggage, we’ve all got stuff.
+I’ve written some horror stories that aren’t anything I want to read, writing horror was way outside of my comfort zone as a writer.
+So, if someone tells me they don’t like horror, I can respond honestly that I understand that completely.
+I’ve also used the “input/output” analogy on that one, the world isn’t always a nice place.
+All my experiences in this life haven’t been good, sometimes the writing is way to git rid of bad emotions or baggage.
+We’ve all got stuff.
 I’ve written some super hopeful, sappy, in love and in love with life stuff too.
 We learn to appreciate the balance between the “good” and the “bad,” to understand that sometimes those things change, and to sift the wheat from the chaff.

 “Maybelline Raven and The Wolf” began as I started to sort out my own ancestry, to research my own family tree.
 One of the biggest lessons to come out of that has been not to jump the gun.
 I started out with family stories, finally got to the 100% bottom of some things, researched the actual genealogy and family tree, did a DNA test only to then further read that such a test might not tell you what you want to know or even reveal the truth of your lineage because with each generation the bloodline thins, so to speak, and people migrated and mixed and so on.
-I learned that the descendants a person can verify and trace are generally the best indicator in many cases.
+I learned that the descendants a person can verify and trace are generally the best indicator in most cases.
 I am of English, Irish, “Western European”, and Cherokee descent.
 It was ultimately easier for me than some despite some initial confusion, as my parents are no mystery to me and I did grow up with grandparents who were interested in the family history, though there were discrepancies and oddities to be sorted out.
 For example, I grew up with a story that we were related to George Washington, as well as to an “Indian Princess,” to which my grandfather would say, “She wasn’t a princess.
 That wasn’t her real name.”
 When you hear stories like that as a kid, it’s ridiculous.
 You think, “Yeah right, sure.”
 In researching the family tree, I found a George Washington, not thee George Washington, but a George Washington Bell.
 From there I thought, “Okay, what other of these stories are true, and what have I had wrong?”

 I am able to trace the family tree back to the 1500’s in England, to Scotland and to 1800’s Ireland and a young man last name of Creighton, aged thirteen years, traveling alone, who arrived in New Orleans in 1847 aboard The Berlin, to Reverend David Caldwell and the Revolutionary War, and to Civil War soldiers who fought on both sides of the conflict.
 I am able to trace my ancestry to 1500’s England to Sir Robert Bell, Speaker of the House of Commons, to 1600’s Colonial England to Thomas Burgess whose affair with Lydia Gaunt led to the first ever divorce in Plymouth and to Cherokee Chief Doublehead ( a sixth great-grand-father), whose daughter, Cornblossum (Princess) Doublehead married Big Jake Troxell and their daughter, Margaret Troxell married James Bell in 1809, whose great-grandson, William, one of my great-grandfathers, who married Lena Burgess, one of my great-grandmothers, and the sixth great-grandaughter of Thomas Burgess and Lydia Gaunt.
 There were also family stories of a relation to The Younger Brothers, of the James- Younger Gang by the marriage of a cousin, connected through the Carson family, though I was unable to verify those stories.